 PeaceWorld can no longer be considered an ideological exercise to be contemplated without end – given a cozy status quo that will endure forever – whether or not world peace takes root.
 We must act now, while we still retain the resources to make World Peace happen now.

-If we had been true children of the Enlightenment, we could have carried this out during the 1950’s when cheap energy was so abundant it could have cushioned any errors we committed during our transition from weapons to peace.
-But we are mere killer primates, and must humbly beg Loving God for absolution and reparation for our unforgivable stupidity.
+If we had been true children of the Enlightenment, we could have gone to work during the 1950’s when cheap energy was so abundant it could have cushioned any errors committed during the transition from weapons to peace.
+But we are mere killer primates, and must humbly beg Loving God for absolution and reparation for our unforgivable errors.

-In any case, if we wait for non-renewable resources to disappear before we act, we will have to endure inconceivable sacrifices with no corresponding celebration.
-The inescapable consolidation of WeaponWorld will become a question of firepower, wreckage and casualties, instead of PeaceWorld’s cooperation, creativity and peaceful intent.
+If we wait for non-renewable resources to disappear before we act, we will face inconceivable sacrifices with no corresponding celebration.
+The consolidation of WeaponWorld will become a question of firepower, wreckage and casualties instead of PeaceWorld’s cooperation, creativity and peaceful intent.
 Nothing good will come of it, only trouble.

 “The opinions of a people are born from its constitution.
 Even though the law does not regulate mores, legislation gives birth to them.
 When legislation weakens, values decay.
 But at that point, the rule of censors won’t achieve what the full force of the law has failed to achieve.

-“It follows from this, then, that censure may be useful to safeguard mores but never to restore them.
+“It follows from this, then, that censure may serve to safeguard mores, but never to restore them.
 Establish censors while the law retains its vigor.
 Once that has been lost, all is despair; nothing legitimate retains any power once the laws have none left.”
 Book IV, Chapter 7

 "A censor may maintain, he can never restore, the morals of a state.
 It is impossible for such a magistrate to exert his authority with benefit, or even with effect, unless he is supported by a quick sense of honor and virtue in the minds of the people, by a decent reverence for the public opinion, and by a train of useful prejudices combating on the side of national manners.
 In a period when these principles are annihilated, the censorial jurisdiction must either sink into empty pageantry, or be converted into a partial instrument of vexatious oppression."
 Edward Gibbon, The Decline and Fall of the Roman Empire, Penguin Press, London, 1997, Chapter X, “Decius revives the office of censor in the person of Valerian…The design impracticable, and without effect.” p.
 263.